mbernste/mbernste.github.io/_posts/2025-10-07-self_attention.md

 Introduction
 ------------

-Self-attention is a neural network mechanism (or layer of a neural network), originally introduced by Vaswani *et al.* (2017) in their landmark paper, *[Attention Is All You Need](https://papers.nips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf)*, that has powered the development and meteoric rise of [transformers](https://en.wikipedia.org/wiki/Transformer_(deep_learning_architecture)), and more generally [large language models](https://en.wikipedia.org/wiki/Large_language_model).
+Attention is a type of layer in a neural network, originally introduced in its modern form by Vaswani *et al.* (2017) in their landmark paper, *[Attention Is All You Need](https://papers.nips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf)* that has powered the development of modern AI.

-Self-attention was developed in the context of language modeling and is often introduced as a mechanism for a neural network to identify how different words of a sentence relate to one another.
+Attention was developed in the context of [language modeling](https://en.wikipedia.org/wiki/Large_language_model) and is often introduced as a mechanism for a neural network to identify how different words of a sentence relate to one another.
 For example, take the sentence, “I like sushi because it makes me happy.”
-Self-attention may enable the model to explicitly and dynamically recognize that the word “it” in this sentence is referring to “sushi”.
+Attention may enable the model to explicitly and dynamically recognize that the word “it” in this sentence is referring to “sushi”.
 Similarly it may enable the model to recognize that the words “me” and “I” are related in that they both are referring to the same entity (i.e., the speaker of the sentence).

-While self-attention is most often explained in the context of transformers and language modeling, the idea is far more general: It is simply a way to explicitly draw relationships between items in a set.
-In this blog post, we will step through the self-attention mechanism both mathematically and intuitively with a focus on how self-attention is, at its a core, a way to relate items of a set together.
+While attention is most often explained in the context of language modeling, the idea is far more general: It is simply a way to explicitly draw relationships between items in a set.
+In this blog post, we will step through the attention mechanism both mathematically and intuitively with a focus on how attention is, at its a core, a way to relate items of a set together.
+We will then present a minimal example of an attention model used in a binary classification task that is not solveable using a naïve [bag of words](https://en.wikipedia.org/wiki/Bag-of-words_model) model.

-Inputs and outputs of the self-attention layer
+Inputs and outputs of the attention layer
 ----------------------------------------------

-At its core, a self-attention layer is a layer of a neural network that transforms an input set of vectors to a set of output vectors.
+At its core, an attention layer is a layer of a neural network that transforms an input set of vectors to a set of output vectors.
 This contrasts with a traditional fully-connected neural layer which transforms a single input vector to an output vector:

 <br>